ericcornelissen/shescape/CONTRIBUTING.md

 be generated at `_reports/coverage/`.
 Similarly, whenever you use the `mutation` variant of a script, a mutant report will be generated at `_reports/mutation/`.

+### Test Organization

+The tests for the project are organized at the levels unit, integration, end-to-end (e2e), and compatibility.
+Each level focusses on testing different aspects of the project.

-### Unit Testing
+#### Unit Testing

 The unit tests aim to test isolated units of code, typically a single function.
 All unit test suites go into the `test/unit` folder.
 You can run unit tests using the command `npm run test:unit`.

 The structure of the unit tests folder follows that of the `src` folder.
-Each file in `src` is represented by a folder in the test structure, where files represent individual units within the respective file in `src`.
+Roughly speaking, each file in `src` is represented by a folder in the test structure, where files represent individual units within the respective file in `src`.

 When writing unit tests, aim to test one thing at the time.
 Correspondingly, the test title should describe what is being test - not how it is tested, or what is expected.

-It is encouraged to write unit tests as [property testing] with [fast-check].

-#### Mutation Testing Unit Tests
+##### Mutation Testing Unit Tests

 The effectiveness of the unit tests is ensured by [mutation testing] with [Stryker].
 You can run mutation tests for using `npm run mutation:unit`,